 We believe in the development of young players both on and off the court and our experienced staff has a long history in advancing the skill levels of players.
 Additionally, we have successfully led players and family members across different continents to enjoy our unique experiences abroad.
 We pride ourselves in selecting players who are the right fit to appropriately represent our country in the highest regard.

-It is difficult to say because we find players in so many different ways.
+That is a loaded question and is difficult to say because we find players in so many different ways!
 Our staff is constantly searching for talented players of high character who may be interested in gaining the experience of a PhD Hoops Travel Tour.
 In addition to searching online for players we believe are a good fit, we often receive lists of potential players from college coaches, meet players at camps, hear from players on on social media platforms, receive nominations from coaches, and also partner with basketball showcase companies to aid in our search.

 For information on any of our upcoming tours, check out our Upcoming Tours page.